About Sharon Shaw

 - Veterans suffering from substance abuse, depression, post-traumatic stress disorder and traumatic brain injury

-- Seniors with grief, depression, and cognitive challenges
+- Seniors with grief, depression and adjustment problems

 In my work as a therapist, I have held several positions including the following:

 - Manager of psychiatric partial hospitalization program for adults and senior citizens

 - Manager of a drug and alcohol program for adults and adolescents

 - Mental Health Executive Committee Member, Veterans Administration

 - Outpatient therapist at private and community mental health centers

 B.S.
 Psychology, Florida State University

 Licensed Clinical Social Worker in Florida 1992 – present